clecioanderson/smplcrud/README.md

 export AWS_SECRET_ACCESS_KEY=your_secret_access_key

 ```
-> The credential configured at this step need at least these two access rights:
+> The credential configured at this step need at least these two access rights: AmazonEC2FullAccess, AmazonVPCFullAccess*
->*AmazonEC2FullAccess*
->*AmazonVPCFullAccess*

 4. Now you can create your Flask ec2 instances:
 ```